Brunton Park: Other uses

 In 1982, Brunton Park hosted a rugby league match between Cumbria and Australia during the Australians' 1982 Kangaroo tour.
 On their way to their first ever undefeated tour of Great Britain and France, the Kangaroos, who would become known as "The Invincibles", defeated Cumbria 41-2 in front of just 5,748 fans.

-In 2007 Brunton Park was transformed into a 20,000 capacity concert venue to host Elton John.
+In 2007, Brunton Park was transformed into a 20,000-capacity concert venue to host Elton John.

-In 2010 Brunton Park was used during the production of the BBC television programme United, a docudrama centring on Manchester United at the time of the Munich air disaster.
-The ground was chosen due to a likeness in parts of the stadium with 1950s Old Trafford.
+In 2010, Brunton Park was used during the production of the BBC television programme United, a docudrama centring on Manchester United at the time of the Munich air disaster.
+The ground was chosen due to the likeness of parts of the stadium to Old Trafford of the 1950s.